Student Loan Calculator

 Direct Subsidized and Direct Unsubsidized Loans (sometimes referred to as Stafford Loans)

-Direct Subsidized Loans are need-based and dependent on EFC to determine loan amount.
-Because they are subsidized, there is 6-month grace periods after a person completes their studies before mandatory payments of the interest on the loans begin.
+Direct Subsidized Loans are need-based and dependent on Expected Family Contribution (EFC) to determine the loan amount.
+Because they are subsidized, there are 6-month grace periods after a person completes their studies before mandatory payments of the interest on the loans begin.
 Direct Unsubsidized Loans, on the other hand, are not need-based and interest on the loans begins accruing immediately after approval.

 Direct PLUS Loans